Dream Schools

 Apprentices use memcubes, hands on instruction, and practice, to gain skill.

-The schools and your body there, feels solid and real.
+The schools and your body feel solid and real.

 In one night of dreams, three years pass at the school.